qos-ch/logback/README.md

 web-site](https://logback.qos.ch/documentation.html) as well as under the docs/ folder of the logback distribution.

+# Java EE and Jackarta EE versions

+Given that downstream users are likely to depend on either Java EE (in the javax namespace) or on Jakarta EE (in the jakarta namespace) in their projects, it was deemed important for logback to support both EE alternatives.

+**Version 1.3.x supports Java EE, while version 1.4.x supports Jakarta EE.**
+The two versions are feature identical.
+Both versions require slf4j-api version 2.0.0 or later.

+Both 1.3.x and 1.4.x series require the fluent-API introduced in SLF4J 2.0.x.

+The 1.3.x series requires Java 8 at runtime.
+If you wish to build logback from source, you will need Java 9.
+Reproducible builds require Java 18.

+The 1.4.x series requires Java 11 at build time and at runtime.

 # Building logback

 Version 1.3.x requires Java 9 to compile and build.